COP29 Bulletin Day 6: Climate march tamed and gender talks gridlocked

 In the past week, campaigners’ complaints about the civil space shrinking at COP have been on the rise.

 One representative from Climate Action Network Latin America said they had been prepared to face a COP in Azerbaijan, which according to Human Rights Watch “remains hostile to dissenting voices, targeting government critics and political opponents”.
-But now they are here and see the limitations, they feel “solidarity is prohibited”, they told Climate Home.
+But now they are here and see the limitations, they feel “solidarity is prohibited”, the activists told Climate Home.

 Gender talks going nowhere